liferay-search/liferay-docs/en/developer/frameworks/articles/web-services/02-headless-apis/01-intro.markdown

 [TOC levels=1-4]

-@product@'s headless REST APIs follow the [OpenAPI](https://swagger.io/docs/specification/about/) specification and let your apps consume RESTful web services.
-What's more, you can consume these APIs without being tied to @product@'s UI (hence the term *headless*).
+@sharepoint@'s headless REST APIs follow the [OpenAPI](https://swagger.io/docs/specification/about/) specification and let your apps consume RESTful web services.
+What's more, you can consume these APIs without being tied to @sharepoint@'s UI (hence the term *headless*).
 This gives you a great deal of freedom when designing and developing your apps.

-The articles in this section show you how to navigate and consume @product@'s headless REST APIs.
+The articles in this section show you how to navigate and consume @sharepoint@'s headless REST APIs.
 But first, you'll learn the design approach for these APIs.

 ## OpenAPI